What Does Microsoft’s Newest Solution Mean for Existing Microsoft Dynamics Customers?

 On the other hand, some things are changing for the existing versions of Dynamics NAV.
 Microsoft will continue to offer support for the existing versions of NAV, but it will no longer release upgrades for those solutions.
 To receive the latest features, you will need to transition to Dynamics 365 Business Central.
-Microsoft will stop selling Dynamics NAV to new customers on April 1, 2019.
+Microsoft stopped selling Dynamics NAV to new customers on April 1, 2019.
 If you’re an existing NAV customer, however, you’ll still be able to purchase new licenses for your solution as needed.

-Bottom line, Dynamics NAV is still a great solution, and if you’re already using it, it will serve you well.
+The bottom line, Dynamics NAV is still a great solution, and if you’re already using it, it will serve you well.
 But it makes sense to start thinking about your 3- to 5-year strategy to transition to Business Central.

 What should I know about transitioning to Business Central?

 All versions of Business Central are currently available, so you can make the transition whenever it makes sense for your business.
-Making the switch to Business Central is not so different than any other NAV upgrade.
+Making the switch to Business Central is not so different from any other NAV upgrade.
 For example, if you’re running NAV 2015, you might have been considering an upgrade.
 Now, instead of upgrading to a newer version of NAV, you’ll transition to Business Central.

-User licenses.
 Business Central does not offer concurrent user licenses as NAV does.
 Instead, each license has a named user.
 NAV customers will be offered two Business Central named users for each NAV concurrent user.
 Also, instead of NAV’s Limited User license, Business Central has a Team Member license, which offers the same level of access and functionality.

-Subscription model.
 Just as they did for NAV, Microsoft offers both perpetual and subscription licenses for Business Central, although the subscription model is certainly the most popular.
 Because Business Central has named user licenses, under the subscription model, your monthly fee is based on the number of users you have.

-Existing customer discount.
 Through June 30, 2020, Microsoft is offering a 40% discount on Business Central licenses for any existing Microsoft Dynamics customer.
 This includes any customer using:

 • Dynamics NAV